Online Access to Library Resources

-If your class uses course management software such as Blackboard, you will be able to access library resources by simply choosing the appropriate link within the class site.
-If your instructor has established Ereserves (resources that have been made available online at the request of an instructor for the current semester), you will access those resources by choosing the Ereserves (ARES) link in your course management site.
+If your class uses course management software such as Canvas, you will be able to access library resources by simply choosing the appropriate link within the class site.
+If your instructor has established eReserves (resources that have been made available online at the request of an instructor for the current semester), you will access those resources by choosing the eReserves (ARES) link in your course management site.

 Use Hopkins Libraries Proxy Service